Yeashu/AlgoTrading-app/README.md

 # AlgoTrading-app

-AlgoTrading-app is a Python-based application designed to streamline the entire trading process, from data collection for backtesting, strategy development, backtesting, strategy optimization to live execution.
+AlgoTrading-app is a Python-based application designed to streamline the entire trading process, from stock market data collection, strategy development, backtesting, strategy optimization to live execution.

 ## Key Features